raspberrypilearning/disco-dance-floor/en/step_5.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-In this step you will add code to your script that will change the tile to a random colour and play a musical note when it is rolled over by the mirror ball.
+In this step, you will add code to your script that will change the tile to a random colour and play a musical note when it is rolled over by the mirror ball.
 </div>
 <div>
 <video width="640" height="360" controls preload="none" poster="images/add-sound.png">
 <source src="images/tile-sounds.mp4" type="video/mp4">
-Your browser does not support WebM video, try FireFox or Chrome
+Your browser does not support WebM video, try FireFox or Chrome.
 </video>
 </div>
 </div>